PRP for hair loss: Can it reverse baldness without surgery, pills, or creams?

 How does PRP work?

-Though often associated with aging, hair loss can happen any time throughout adulthood.
+Though often associated with aging and genetics, hair loss can happen any time throughout adulthood.
 Balding occurs when the hair follicles, the small sacs that anchor individual hairs to the scalp, begin to shrink, allowing the hair to fall out.

 In the world of sports medicine, doctors have used PRP to help heal muscle and tendon injuries.
 With hair loss, research suggests injecting the platelets found in a patient’s blood and activating growth factors can improve the blood supply to their hair follicles and increase the thickness of their hair shafts.

 Before a PRP procedure, we will discuss realistic expectations with you.
-Hair regrowth will not happen overnight, and it is not guaranteed.
+Improvement in hair health and thickness is possible and has been documented in several peer-reviewed studies.
 We will also talk about lifestyle choices that can affect hair loss, such as quitting smoking and eating a diet fortified with vitamin D and iron – two nutrients that might support hair growth.

 'In the world of sports medicine, doctors have used PRP to help heal muscle and tendon injuries.
 With hair loss, research suggests injecting the platelets found in a patient’s blood and activating growth factors can improve the blood supply to their hair follicles.'